drdeford/Computational_Experiments_on_Stirling_Numbers_of_Uniform_Trees/README.md

 ### **FKT.py**

-An implementation of the FKT algorithm for constructing a pfaffian orientation of a planar graph.
+An implementation of the FKT algorithm for constructing a Pfaffian orientation of a planar graph.

 ### **uniform\_matching.py**